 A disk can have several Extended Information blocks.
-The contents of blocks with different format numbers have to be interpreted each according to their respective definitions.
-The contents of blocks with the same format number are interpreted in the same way; the parameters specified in these blocks can have different values.
-Drives not acquainted with the specific format number in block i, should not use the parameters in this Extended Information block (see Annex N).
+The contents of blocks with different Format numbers have to be interpreted each according to their respective definitions.
+The contents of blocks with the same Format number are interpreted in the same way; the parameters specified in these blocks however can have different values.

+Drives not acquainted with the specific Format number in block i, should not use the parameters in this Extended Information block (see Annex Q).